CAP-level Authorization

 - Exists predicate based on subselects.

-contains a list of attribute values that are assigned to the user.
+In general, $user.<attribute> contains a list of attribute values that are assigned to the user.
 The following rules apply:

 - A predicate in the

-.
+For example, the condition where: $user.country = countryCode will grant a user with attribute values country = ['DE', 'FR'] access to entity instances that have countryCode = DE or countryCode = FR.
 In contrast, the user has no access to any entity instances if the value list of country is empty or the attribute is not available at all.

 Unrestricted XSUAA Attributes

-) which is well-aligned with the CAP runtime that enforces restrictions on empty attributes.
+By default, all attributes defined in XSUAA instances require a value (valueRequired:true), which is well-aligned with the CAP runtime that enforces restrictions on empty attributes.
 If you explicitly want to offer unrestricted attributes to customers, you need to do the following:

 - Switch your XSUAA configuration to

-- Adjust the filter-condition accordingly, for example:
+valueRequired:false - Adjust the filter-condition accordingly, for example:

-where: $user.country = countryCode or $user.country is null
+where: $user.country = countryCode or $user.country is null.

 If

-is undefined or empty, the overall expression evaluates totrue
+$user.countryis undefined or empty, the overall expression evaluates totrue, reflecting the unrestricted attribute.

 Refrain from unrestricted XSUAA attributes as they need to be designed very carefully as shown in the following example.

-Consider this bad example with unrestricted attribute country
+Consider this bad example with unrestricted attribute country (assuming valueRequired:false in XSUAA configuration):

 service SalesService @(requires: ['SalesAdmin', 'SalesManager']) {